 - Unsecured creditors - e.g. debts to local and central government. utility bills, bank loans, credit and store card debts.

 - Deferred debts – an example would be an informal loan between family members.

 Legally, all the debts must be paid strictly in this order and all debts in 1 take priority over those in 2 and so on down the list.

 Please note that all debts in a category must be paid before moving onto the next category.
 If there is insufficient money to completely clear the debts in one category money should be paid to each one in proportion to the money owed.

 If the insolvent estate's debts are small it may be possible to deal with creditors informally.
 We have two letter templates which you may find helpful if this is the situation.
-Please click through to the section of the website which explains dealing with insolvent estates.

 Information on this page has been verified by the legal professionals at Chorus Law.